momalekabid/CodeJam2019/README.md

 # CodeJam2019
-My 2019 Google Code Jam Solutions
+My 2019 Google Code Jam Solutions to questions 1, 2, and 3.